Overview

 # Example of testing a linux-type client after SSH'ing into the client

-user@client>$ dig @[DNSFW IP or Hostname] bad.threatstop.com
+user@client>$ dig @[DNSFW IP address or Hostname] bad.threatstop.com

 ;; ->>HEADER<<- opcode: QUERY, status: NXDOMAIN, id: 5611